 Step 3: Prepare for Dumpster Drop-Off

-The next step to a smooth dumpster rental experience is ensuring your location is ready for the dumpster's arrival.
+The next step to a smooth dumpster rental experience is ensuring your location is ready and that you prepare for the dumpster drop-off.

 The container will need to be set on hard, level ground.